Skip Navigation

 Performance

-As you add more vector data to your database, there can be performance issues or slowness in performing queries.
-You can index vector data like other columns in Postgres, and pgvector provides a few ways to do so.
+Query performance can degrade as you add more vector data to your database.
+You can index vector data like other columns in Postgres.
+The pgvector extension supports multiple index types.
 Keep in mind:

-• Adding an index causes pgvector to switch to using approximate nearest neighbor search instead of exact nearest neighbor search, possibly causing a difference in query results.
+• Adding an index to a vector column causes pgvector to switch to using approximate nearest neighbor search instead of exact nearest neighbor search.
+This scenario can change query results.

 • Indexing functions are based on distance calculations.
-Create functions based on the calculation you plan to rely on the most in your application.
+Create functions based on the calculation you plan to rely on the most in your app.

-You can set the following settings to help optimize performance.
+You can also adjust Postgres’ parallelization settings to optimize your database’s performance.

 SET max_parallel_workers_per_gather = 4;